turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 *   4: Project demonstrates exceptionally well tested (where applicable) and maintainable code
       * for topics outside of BE curriculum, developer can speak to best practices applied
 *   3: Project exhibits tested (where applicable), maintainable, and well-organized code.
-Developers are able to speak to architecture and implementation decisions
+Developer can speak to architecture and implementation decisions
 *   2: Project demonstrates some gaps in code quality and/or developers cannot defend their decisions
 *   1: Project demonstrates poor factoring and/or understanding of general programming principles such as MVC and OOP